cisco-ce/workspace-integrations-nodejs/README.md

 Node.js SDK for creating [Webex Workspace Integrations](https://developer.webex.com/docs/api/guides/workspace-integrations-guide).

+The workspace integrations is a cloud based framework that lets you connect to the Cisco devices, receive sensor data, invoke commands, read status values and update configs in a secure and controlled manner, without installing anything on the devices.

-The SDK is designed to be as similar to the [macros](https://roomos.cisco.com/doc/TechDocs/MacroTutorial) and [JSXAPI](https://github.com/cisco-ce/jsxapi) syntax as possible, so developers that are experienced with that can easily start using Workspace Integrations too, and possibly port macros etc.
+The SDK is designed to be similar to the [macros](https://roomos.cisco.com/doc/TechDocs/MacroTutorial) and [JSXAPI](https://github.com/cisco-ce/jsxapi) syntax, so developers that are experienced with that can easily start using Workspace Integrations too.

 What this SDK gives you: